This post was originally written in 2008. Goodness, things have changed in 2020, with COVID and everything else.

 The Original 2008 Post

 Apparently, the reports of the demise of opportunity for upper-crust law students looking to practice law in Baltimore were greatly exaggerated.
 The Maryland Daily Record reports that first-year lawyers starting at Venable this fall will make a whopping $165,000, more than every judge in Maryland other than Maryland Court of Appeals Chief Judge Robert M. Bell.
 Two other law firms with offices in Baltimore, DLA Piper, and Hogan & Hartson will pay first-year associates $160,000.
 (Personal note: I got a second interview at Hogan & Hartson in my second year of law school.
 A fellow named John Roberts interviewed me.
-I think my rejection letter arrived before I got back to my house.)
+I think my rejection letter arrived before I got back to my house.
+I was so out of my depth.)

 Things are also going swimmingly at Whiteford, Taylor & Preston, a mid-sized Baltimore-based law firm that many believed would not thrive in the new world of mega law firms.
 This year, Whiteford will pay first-year lawyers $120,000, a 26% increase from last year’s $95,000.